jayin92/notion-auto-download/README.md

 # Notion-Auto-Download

-A small python script that can read database in notion and download the pdf files of papers automatically.
+A python script that can read database in notion and download the pdf files of papers automatically.

 ## Usage